-Now in its 24th year – see previous winners of the award – the E.T.
+Established in the 1994–1995 year, the E.T.
 Bryant Memorial Prize is awarded for a significant contribution to the literature of music information fields; namely, those professions found within libraries, museums, archives and records management.
-Award applications are welcome from Library and Information Science students (or group of students), postgraduate researchers, and music information professionals who are in the first five years of their career employment.
-The prize worth £300 is awarded at the Annual General Meeting (AGM) of the International Association of Music Libraries, Archives and Documentation Centres, United Kingdom & Ireland Branch (IAML UK & Irl).
+Award applications are welcome from any of the following: Library and Information Science students (or group of students), current or recent postgraduate researchers, and music information professionals who are in the first five years of their career employment.
+The prize worth £300 is awarded at the Annual General Meeting (AGM) of the International Association of Music Libraries, Archives and Documentation Centres, United Kingdom & Ireland Branch – IAML (UK & Irl).

 To submit your work please complete the entry form.
 Extended closing date 26th January 2018.

 Eric ('Bill') Bryant is perhaps best remembered for the contribution he made to the music library profession through his published works, Music librarianship (1959, 2nd ed., 1985) and Collecting gramophone records and music — a reader's guide (1965).
 They have influenced many librarians over the years, and Bryant proved a source of inspiration for many aspiring librarians, always helpful and encouraging to young members of the profession.

 Bryant's career covered all aspects of music librarianship, including Borough Librarian at Widnes, Lancashire, tutor on AAL correspondence courses for the Library Association finals in music, lecturer in music at Manchester Polytechnic, and founder member of the Sound Recordings Group, later the Audio-Visual Group.
 He also gave lectures abroad and was LA representative on the IAML(UK) branch committee for many years.